-As described in Notes 2 and 4 to the consolidated financial statements, the Company's processed and unprocessed scrap metal inventory was \$81.3 million as of August 31, 2019, which includes processed and unprocessed ferrous metal inventory, among other types of inventory.
+As described in Notes 2 and 4 to the consolidated financial statements, the Company's processed and unprocessed scrap metal inventory was \$63 million as of August 31, 2020, which includes processed and unprocessed ferrous metal inventory, among other types of inventory.
 The accounting process the Company uses to record ferrous scrap metal quantities relies on significant estimates.
 With respect to estimating the quantities of unprocessed ferrous scrap metal inventory that are moved into production, management relies on weighed quantities of the processed ferrous material, adjusted for estimated metal recoveries and yields that are based on historical trends and other judgments by management.
 Actual recoveries and yields can vary depending on product quality, moisture content and the source of the unprocessed metal.
 The Company's estimates are intended to reasonably reflect the quantities of unprocessed ferrous scrap metal that are used in the production of processed ferrous metal.
 To assist in validating the reasonableness of these estimates, management periodically reviews shrink factors and performs monthly physical inventories.
 Due to the inherent nature of the Company's scrap metal inventories, including variations in product density, holding period and production processes utilized to manufacture the products, physical inventories will not necessarily detect all variances for scrap metal inventory such that estimates of quantities are required.
 To mitigate this risk, the Company further adjusts its ferrous physical inventories when the volume of a commodity is low and a physical inventory count is deemed to more accurately estimate the remaining volume.

-The principal considerations for our determination that performing procedures relating to the volume of ferrous metal inventory is a critical audit matter are there was significant judgment by management in the estimation of metal recoveries and yields specific to ferrous metal inventory volumes, which, in turn, resulted in significant audit effort and a high degree of subjectivity in performing our audit procedures and in evaluating audit evidence related to estimates made by management.
+The principal considerations for our determination that performing procedures relating to the volume of ferrous metal inventory is a critical audit matter are (i) the significant judgment by management in the estimation of metal recoveries and yields specific to ferrous metal inventory volumes, and (ii) significant auditor judgment, subjectivity, and effort in performing our audit procedures and in evaluating audit evidence related to the estimates made by management.

 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
 These procedures included testing the effectiveness of controls relating to the estimation of metal recoveries and yields specific to ferrous metal inventory volumes.
-These procedures also included, among others, testing inventory quantities received, assessing the reasonableness of management's estimated yields by comparing them to actual yields of ultimate inventory recoveries, testing ferrous metal inventory shipments including the volume ultimately recovered, observing management's physical inventory counts, and assessing rollforward activity between the time of the inventory counts and year-end.
-We also considered whether evidence obtained in other areas of the audit is consistent with management's estimates related to ferrous metal inventory volumes.
+These procedures also included, among others, testing inventory quantities received, assessing the reasonableness of management's estimated yields by comparing them to actual yields of ultimate inventory recoveries, testing ferrous metal inventory shipments including the volume ultimately recovered, observing management's physical inventory counts, assessing rollforward activity between the time of the inventory counts and year-end, and considering whether evidence obtained in other areas of the audit is consistent with management's estimates related to ferrous metal inventory volumes.